 He reflects.
 (1.426)

 Pozzo is arguably the loneliest character in Waiting for Godot.
 While he makes a big show out of interacting with others and praising the benefits of human connection, he is always focused on himself, not on others.
 When he says "I don’t like talking in a vacuum," it’s clear that his concern is with his own ego, not in whether others hear or benefit from what he is saying.

 I do.
 But instead of driving him away as I might have done, I mean instead of simply kicking him out on his arse, in the goodness of my heart I am bringing him to the fair, where I hope to get a good price for him.
 The truth is you can't drive such creatures away.
 The best thing would be to kill them.

 Lucky weeps.
 (1.450)

 This brings us back to the earlier exchange in which Vladimir and Estragon debate killing themselves.
 It became clear then that isolation was a worse fate than death, and Pozzo reiterates that here.
-Lucky’s response – weeping – is unclear; does he weep at the thought of being driven away?
+Lucky’s response—weeping—is unclear.
+Does he weep at the thought of being driven away?
 Or of being killed?
-Or is he simple distraught that Pozzo no longer wants his company?
+Or is he simply distraught that Pozzo no longer wants his company?